PVC Elbow

-This guide provides extensive information regarding PVC plumbing elbows, whether it is a standard 90-degree bend or threaded for some specific purposes.
+We will provide extensive information regarding PVC plumbing elbows, whether it is a standard 90-degree bend or threaded for some specific purposes.
 Size-wise, we will be covering the 1 1/2 PVC elbows, the 2 PVC elbows, choosing the right PVC elbow joint for your application as well as how to install it perfectly.
-If you’re going to build a new drainage system or fix an existing one, knowing how to use PVC pipe and elbows is what you should have in store.
+If you’re going to build a new drainage system or fix an existing one, knowing how to use PVC pipe plastic and elbows is what you should have in store.

 Common Types of PVC Elbows